katebrenner/GoogleMapsAPI/project-worksheet.md

 - Google maps API that renders map and pulls lat and long from locations table and renders to map
 - Crud functionality allowing user to add locations
 ## POST MVP
+Include the full list of features that you are considering for POST MVP

 - Google autocomplete for addresses
+- Google location detection
 - User Auth
 - Have all CRUD functionality one page so user doesn't have to leave page
 - Have user be able to upload pics

-Include the full list of features that you are considering for POST MVP

 ## Wireframes